olegmikheiev/fooddocs-test-automation/README.md

 Run task `aggregate` using Gradle: `gradle aggregate` or Maven: `mvn aggregate`

+* *Where I can find generated test report?*

+By default test reports are saved in the project folder under `target/site/serenity/index.html`

 * *Can I do all the above at once?*

 Yes, run one of the following commands: